 It was not until 2005 that Strong’s actions were scrutinized.
 Strong denied any involvement: “I had no involvement at all in Oil-for-Food … I just stayed out of it.”
 He initially denied any knowledge of the check as well.
 But when investigators showed it to him, endorsed with his own signature, Strong stated that the money was intended for a legitimate investment.
 Strong was never charged in the matter, but his involvement did cast a shadow over his UN career.

 Strong was a leading architect of the 1997 Kyoto Protocol, an international agreement that set binding greenhouse gas (GHG)-reduction targets for 37 industrialized countries.

-In 2000 and 2001, the Joyce Foundation, on whose board Barack Obama sat at that time, mage a grant of $1.1 million to establish the Chicago Climate Exchange (CCX), which describes itself as “North America’s only cap and trade system for all six greenhouse gases, with global affiliates and projects worldwide.”
-Today, Maurice Strong is one of CCX's nine directors.
+In 2000 and 2001, the Joyce Foundation, on whose board Barack Obama sat at that time, made a grant of $1.1 million to establish the Chicago Climate Exchange (CCX), which describes itself as “North America’s only cap and trade system for all six greenhouse gases, with global affiliates and projects worldwide.”
+Strong became one of CCX’s nine directors.
 Al Gore’s Generation Investment Management, a carbon offset company, also exerts considerable influence over CCX and other carbon credit trading firms.
-Strong is a longtime friend of Gore and remains a silent partner in Gore’s company.
+Strong was a longtime friend of Gore and was a silent partner in Gore’s company.